FSM-Systems/FSM-Erp/README.md

 >\<input type="hidden" id="dbtable" value="table to update in db">\

 ### /api/db/insert_db_field
 The route will insert data in a table from a form on the page.
-The datab will be serialized from the form and passed to the route via **jQuery.ajax**.
+The data will be serialized from the form and passed to the route via **jQuery.ajax**.
 The insertion will fire on a form that has a button with **.btninsert** id for the main page and a **.btninsert-det** id for details pages.

 Besides the form data extra hidden inputs are required in the form for the function to successfully update the database: